Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 A comprehensive forex trading dashboard with real-time market data, RSI analysis, currency strength meters, and AI-powered news analysis.

+## Documentation

+- Calculations reference and source of truth for all formulas, static symbol lists, correlation pairs, thresholds, and percentages: see `CALCULATIONS.md`.

 ## Code Quality & Linting

 - All ESLint warnings are treated as errors.
 The project is configured to fail on any warning.